Mission

 What We Do

-- Administer Grant Awards: We manage the application and selection process for awarding grants to community-based primary care practices.
+- Administer Strategic Grant Awards: We manage the application and selection process for awarding grants that incentivize community-based primary care practices to expand their capacity to train students.
 Our grants promote innovative preceptor compensation models and support practices in training the next generation of healthcare professionals.

 - Provide Preceptor Training: We offer specialized training to expose medical trainees to the principles of the Patient-Centered Medical Home model, complementing the clinical training and community care rotation requirements of medical students, residents, nurse practitioners, and physician assistant programs.